serokell/blog-posts/Haskell and Dimensions/article.md

 [In our previous blogpost](https://serokell.io/blog/dimensions-and-haskell-introduction), we introduced a reader to our subject matter and briefly observed some numeric libraries in Haskell.
 We explained why we don’t use the popular library called `GHC.TypeLits` with non-inductively defined kind of type level natural numbers.
 In this part, we describe our approach to matrix data type that parameterised via its numbers of columns and rows.

-#### Prehistory
+#### Foreground

 We had a task to implement a few machine learning algorithms for [dimensionality reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction).
 One important goal was finding out whether Haskell fit for such sort of tasks and make an open-source library for dimensionality reduction.
-At first, we took a look at the `Accelerate` library due to its efficiency in parallel computations, especially using GPU, but there was not implemented a few required functions from linear algebra.
+At first, we took a look at the [`Accelerate`](http://hackage.haskell.org/package/accelerate) library due to its efficiency in parallel computations, especially using GPU, but there was not implemented a few required functions from linear algebra.
 By the way, we are going to implement these functions later via bindings to CUDA-solver.
-However, we decided to switch to REPA as base matrix library because it contains the necessary functionality.
+However, we decided to switch to [REPA](http://hackage.haskell.org/package/repa) as underlying matrix library because it contains the necessary functionality.
 After that, we started to implement given algorithms and received “debug hell” when it's not possible to define a place of mistake (especially in case of PPCA with missed data), even if you have a place of error:
 ```
 GPLVMHaskell-exe: inconsistent dimensions in matrix product (11,2) x (3,1)